thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/Hogwarts/comparitive_class_ages.md

 ---
+collection: Harrypedia
-title: "Comparing how old students are in UK and US"
+title: Comparing how old students are in UK and US
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 I frequently have trouble placing kids in the right frame of reference, because